hungaikev/hungaikev.github.io/about.md

 layout: page
 permalink: /about/
 title: About
+main_nav: true
 ---

+## About Me

-As a software engineer of over 12 years I have worked with countless programming languages and technologies.
-I specialise in what are traditionally multiple distinct roles:
+With over 12 years of experience as a software engineer, I have worked extensively with a wide range of programming languages and technologies.
+My expertise spans multiple traditionally distinct roles, allowing me to provide comprehensive solutions across various domains.

-* Platform engineer
+### My Specializations

+- **Platform Engineer**
-* Site Reliability Engineer
+- **Site Reliability Engineer (SRE)**
-* Backend engineer
-* Engineering Manager
-* Technical Lead
+- **Backend Engineer**
+- **Engineering Manager**
+- **Technical Lead**
-* Chief Technology Officer
+- **Chief Technology Officer (CTO)**

-As an engineer I've deployed 100s of JVM services to production.

-I've also worked as a Platform Engineer and SRE, having deployed Kubernetes to production starting with version 0.8.

-Knowledge in these two areas allow me to work on the design and implementation of full systems, from the infrastructure, database selection, all the way to tuning the application in production.
+### Professional Experience

+As an engineer, I have successfully deployed hundreds of JVM services to production, ensuring high performance and reliability.
+My role as a Platform Engineer and SRE has included deploying Kubernetes to production, starting from version 0.8, and continuously optimizing it to meet the evolving needs of the industry.

+### Comprehensive Skill Set

+My deep knowledge in platform engineering and site reliability enables me to design and implement complete systems.
+From infrastructure setup and database selection to fine-tuning applications in production, I cover every aspect to ensure seamless operation and robust performance.

+### Let's Work Together
-If you want to work with me [then get in touch](mailto:hungaikevin@gmail.com?subject=Work)

-You can also reach me on twitter at [@hungai](https://twitter.com/hungai).
+If you are interested in collaborating with me, please [get in touch via email](mailto:hungaikevin@gmail.com?subject=Work).
+You can also connect with me on Twitter at [@hungai](https://twitter.com/hungai).

+I look forward to turning your challenges into opportunities!